-- List of Signature Events Grant recipients [45KB]
+- List of Signature Community Events Grant recipients [424KB]

-- List of Festive Season Event recipients [48KB]
+- List of Festive Season Event recipients [415KB]

 Access to this grant program is by invitation from Council to eligible not for profit community organisations whose services provide significant benefit to the Noosa community (beyond their membership); demonstrate value for money; and closely align with Council’s strategic goals and identified key initiatives.

 The Community Alliance Agreement and Environment Organisation Alliance Grants share the same Expression of Interest form and the same Guidelines.